philterd/philter/docs/docs/redaction/ledgers.md

 }
 ```

-`unsignedEntries` counts entries written before signing existed.
-They cannot be signed after the
-fact, so they are reported as unproven rather than treated as tampered.
+`unsignedEntries` counts entries with a missing or blank signature.
+Any such entry makes
+`signaturesValid` and `valid` false, even if `hashChainValid` is true.
+A missing, unknown, or invalid
+signing key ID also prevents signature validation.
+There is no unsigned compatibility mode.

+Every new ledger entry must be signed before it is saved.
+If signing fails, Philter fails the
+redaction rather than returning success with unsigned evidence.
+Earlier signed entries from that
+request may already have been saved; this does not make the whole chain write atomic.

 **Verifying independently.** Each entry names the key that signed it in `signingKeyId`.
 Fetch that
 key from `GET /api/signing-key/{keyId}`, which needs no authentication, then verify the ES256